fecmartins/JsonSchemaCsharp/README.md

 ## Usage

 The demo application reads JSON data from input.json and validates it against the schema defined in schema.json.
-The validation results are printed to the console.
+The validation results are written to output.json.

 ### Example